neumino/neumino.github.io/movies.md

-### The United States vs. Billie Holiday
+### Peter Rabbit 2: The Runaway
-*Released on 2021-03-31, vote average 7.5*
+*Released on 2021-03-25, vote average 6.1*

-Billie Holiday spent much of her career being adored by fans.
-In the 1940&#39;s, the government targeted Holiday in a growing effort to racialize the war on drugs, ultimately aiming to stop her from singing her controversial ballad, &#34;Strange Fruit.&#34;
+Bea, Thomas, and the rabbits have created a makeshift family, but despite his best efforts, Peter can’t seem to shake his mischievous reputation.
+Adventuring out of the garden, Peter finds himself in a world where his mischief is appreciated, but when his family risks everything to come looking for him, Peter must figure out what kind of bunny he wants to be.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/USi-ppCfxEA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/PWBcqCz7l_c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>